Hi guys, today we are going to be taking a look at Tinting in Photoshop.

-Really this comes down to being able to do several things different way in Photoshop, so be aware of that, I thought when I first started that there was millions of things to master in Photoshop and that I had to learn them all, this simply is not true because there is always more then one way to peal and orange! so if it works for you and you are able to do what is required of you, then you do not need to learn more and you will pick these things up as you go along.
+Really this comes down to being able to do several things different way in Photoshop, so be aware of that, I thought when I first started that there were millions of things to master in Photoshop and that I had to learn them all, this simply is not true because there is always more than one way to peal and orange! so if it works for you and you are able to do what is required of you, then you do not need to learn more and you will pick these things up as you go along.

-So I just wanted to share with you some tips from my experiences there so you don’t think you have some massive hill to climb, because you don’t 🙂
+So I just wanted to share with you some tips from my experiences there so you don’t think you have some massive hill to climb because you don’t 🙂

 I find that this creates some nice effects sometimes.

-As you can see in the image below it has taken an image that was leaning on the cold side and warmed it up a little without losing a lot of the original flesh colours.
+As you can see in the image below it has taken an image that was leaning on the cold side and warmed it up a little without losing a lot of the original flesh colors.